Mayank-noob1/Browser/README.md

     - Support to input and buttons.
     - Support to forms through GET and POST.
     - Browsers are man in the middle and if we set up a proxy server on browser request, we can get so many things.
+  - #### Chapter 9:
+    - We are using dukpy a Python API for JS.
+    - export_function is the binding of the JS function to the Python function.
+    - Added support for JS functions via the browser's own JS.
 ### Fixes:
 1) Python reinstall and clean up for modules to run.
 2) Scrollbar not scrolling as it is written on canvas.
 Need to add a frame and put the whole tree into the frame?